dkroy/commando/README.md

 * Users and log-in. **Again, please do not expose Commando.io publicly**.
 Run it locally, and use web-server authentication for now.
 A fully featured users and log-in system is coming.
 * The ability to view execution history is not implemented.
 Execution history is written to *MongoDB*, but there is not an interface to view it yet.
 * SSH connections and executions still happen via `PHP` using the `ssh2` extension.
 This is going to be replaced with a separate dedicated `node.js` SSH worker using websockets.
-PHP will not make SSH connections and executions in the near future.
+PHP will not make SSH connections and executions in the future.

 Requirements
 ------------